jzerbe/jzerbe.github.com/_posts/2014-05-03-canyonlands-national-park-2.md

 listing.
 Just about done for the day, we were heading back out of the park, and we saw this easy guy on the
 [topo maps](https://www.dropbox.com/sc/k4rmnpwx6ki30tg/AAAxp1rx8XanxeOCiotZcPtXa).
-Pretty much flat until you do a scrabble up the butte to get a good 360 view of the Island in the Sky district.
+Pretty much flat until you do a scramble up the butte to get a good 360 view of the Island in the Sky district.
 We skipped the Native American ruins, because food, and have seen plenty in the past.